nextcloud/desktop/doc/troubleshooting.rst

 Logfiles
 ========

-Doing effective debugging requires to provide as much as relevant logfiles as possible.
+Doing effective debugging requires to provide as much as relevant logs as possible.
 The log output can help you with tracking down problem, and if you report a bug, you're advised to include the output.